Robert-Liam-Walker/EmployeeDirectory/README.md

 4. Push your changes to your forked repository.
 5. Create a pull request describing your changes.

-## License

-This project is licensed under the MIT
 ## Features

 - **Search Functionality:** Quickly find employees by name or ID.